MalifaciousGames/Mali-s-Macros/README.md

 A more customizable version of Sugarcube's `<<cycle>>` macro.
 Each option can run its own code payload and/or execute common code.

-Comes in link and button format:[The 'toggle' macro](toggle-macro/toggle-macro.md)
+Comes in link and button format : [The 'toggle' macro](toggle-macro/toggle-macro.md)

 ***